Perceptions of school management teams (SMTs) with regard to health and well-being of farm schoolspublic schools on private property (PSPP)

 - Education

 Showing items related by title, author, creator and subject.

-Effects of vegetables from a school garden, in a school feeding programme, on the school attendance rate and general health of children in a farm school / Grace Kelebogile Mongwa Mongwa, Grace Kelebogile (North-West University, 2005)Background Poverty in the rural areas often results in people being unable to buy the necessary food to feed their families and at the end, the children suffer, as they do not get the necessary foodstuffs needed for ...
+Effects of vegetables from a school garden, in a school feeding programme, on the school attendance rate and general health of children in a farm school Mongwa, Grace Kelebogile (North-West University, 2005)Background Poverty in the rural areas often results in people being unable to buy the necessary food to feed their families and at the end, the children suffer, as they do not get the necessary foodstuffs needed for their ...

 School policies and the health promoting school (HPS) : an investigation in primary schools in the North West Province Mokhobo, Ramatshediso Samuel (North-West University, 2007)A series of acts which were passed during the apartheid era have undoubtedly deprived the marginalized groups, namely, the so called Coloureds, Indians and the black majority their political rights.
 Apartheid policies ...

 School district leadership styles and school improvement: evidence from selected school principals in the Eastern Cape Province Moorosi, Pontŝo; Bantwini, Bongani D. (Education Association of South Africa (EASA), 2016)The purpose of this study was to investigate how leadership styles in the Eastern Cape school districts support school improvement.
 Mixed methods research was employed and data was collected through the use of questionnaires ...